phy1um/coding.tommarks.xyz/src/blog/a-bit-famous.md

 While I'm excited to say I have had 200,000 views, there is still a lot that could be better about the numbers.
-The videos getting attention aren't my best work and they are not generating the engagement I want.
+The videos getting attention aren't my best work and they are not generating the engagement and watch time that I want.

 My average view time is very low.
-For videos that are usually an hour or longer I am disappointed by how few people are watching them through.
+For videos that are usually an hour or longer I am disappointed by how few people are watching more than a few minutes.
 I think this is something I need to be aware of in future videos - if anything is rough or awkward at the start of a stream many people *will not* tolerate it at all and click away from the video.
 I may need to edit videos and have higher production value to hold my viewer's attention better.